Shadows-of-Fire/EnderTweaker/Documentation.md

  - IItemStack output - The result of the recipe.
  - IIngredient input - The main (non-soul vial) ingredient.
  - String[] entities - Allowed entities that must be present in a soul vial for this recipe to work.
+ - int xp - The XP cost of this recipe, in levels.
  - int energyCost - How much FE the recipe uses.
 Defaults to 5000.

 ##### Recipe Removal: